shchurch/hawaiian_drosophila_ovaries_2018/README.md

 ## Comparative analyses

 `analyses.r`

 This file contains the code required to reproduce the tables in our upcoming manuscript.
-The code performs an statistical comparison of ecological models, and tests the relationship between reproductive traits with a Phylogenetic Least Squares Regression (PGLS).
+The code performs a statistical comparison of ecological models, and tests the relationship between reproductive traits with a Phylogenetic Least Squares Regression (PGLS).

 `plots.r`

 This file contains the code required to reproduce the figures in our upcoming manuscript.
 The code performs an ancestral state reconstruction and plots the result of a PGLS regression of reproductive traits.

 ## Ecological classification of taxa
 `ecological_classification.txt`

-This file contains the coding scheme used to classify the taxa in our study, taken from Magnacca, Karl N., David Foote, and Patrick M. O’Grady.
-"A review of the endemic Hawaiian Drosophilidae and their host plants."
-Zootaxa 1728.1 (2008): 58.
+This file contains the coding scheme used to classify the taxa in our study, as recorded in *Magnacca, Karl N., David Foote, and Patrick M. O’Grady. _A review of the endemic Hawaiian Drosophilidae and their host plants._ Zootaxa 1728.1 (2008): 58.*

 ## Phylogenetic results
 The following files are the results of our phylogenetic analysis of Hawaiian _Drosophila_.
 All are nexus format.

 `nuc_mt_beast_posterior.trees`

 `nuc_mt_beast_mcc.tre`

 These are the posterior distribution and maximum clade credibility trees, estimated using both nuclear and mitochondrial markers.

 `mt_beast_posterior.trees`

 `mt_beast_mcc.tre`

 These are the posterior distribution and maximum clade credibility trees, estimated using only mitochondrial markers.

 # R Package versions